Quantum Source

 Series A in 2018

-Provino Technologies Inc. is a company based in Santa Clara, California, established in 2016.
-It specializes in designing and developing interconnect platforms for next-generation system-on-chips (SoCs) used in various applications, including consumer electronics, automotive systems, industrial automation, medical instrumentation, and augmented/virtual reality.
-The company's platform addresses the challenges of data traffic management in neural networks by integrating advanced features such as virtual channels, credit-based flow control, and support for dynamic voltage and frequency scaling.
-This focus on power efficiency and computational demands allows Provino Technologies to support the entire chip development process, including SystemC models, design and debug tools, FPGA prototyping, and physical design closure, thereby enabling engineers to accelerate the development of derivative products and improve time-to-market for their clients.
+Provino Technologies Inc. is a technology company based in Santa Clara, California, founded in 2016.
+It specializes in designing and developing interconnect platforms for next-generation system-on-chip (SoC) applications.
+The company's solutions cater to various sectors, including consumer electronics, automotive, industrial automation, medical instrumentation, and augmented/virtual reality.
+Provino's platform effectively manages data traffic for neural networks by integrating advanced features such as virtual channels, credit-based flow control, and dynamic voltage and frequency scaling, which enhance power efficiency while addressing the rising computational demands of sophisticated SoCs.
+Additionally, the company supports the complete chip development process, providing tools for SystemC modeling, design and debugging, FPGA prototyping, and physical design closure, thereby enabling engineers and developers to accelerate the creation of derivative products and improve time-to-market.

 CNEX Labs